 Spotlight on Performing Arts Teacher Meg Blowey

-Meg Blowey is one of our wonderful Performing Arts teachers from Jigsaw Harrow, but like many of our Jigsaw Teachers Meg is also an actress.
+Meg Blowey is one of our wonderful Performing Arts teachers from Jigsaw Harrow and Jigsaw Hendon but, like many of our Jigsaw teachers, Meg is also an actress.
 This week we discuss her take on the performing arts and what inspired her to take to the stage.

 What are you working on this term at Jigsaw Harrow?